urql-graphql/urql/docs/advanced/testing.md

 };
 ```

+The above client we've created mocks all three operations — queries, mutations, and subscriptions — to always remain in the `fetching: true` state.

 ## Subscriptions

 Testing subscription can be done by simulating the arriving of new data after an amount of time.
 To do that you can use `interval` from `wonka` and for each value we can set the response that we want to mock.